hamidthri/hamidthri.github.io/_pages/about.md

 </div>

 <p style="margin-top: 10px;">
   I am passionate about leveraging emerging technologies to advance the field of AI, and I am eager to continue learning and growing in this dynamic area.
-If you are interested in my work or would like to connect, please feel free to check out my <a href="https://www.linkedin.com/in/hamiid-taheri" target="_blank">LinkedIn</a> or <a href="https://hamidthri.github.io" target="_blank">GitHub</a> profiles.
+If you are interested in my work or would like to connect, please feel free to check out my <a href="https://www.linkedin.com/in/hamiid-taheri" target="_blank">LinkedIn</a> profile.
 </p>

 ---